Ahmed1282/Uptown-Beverly-Management-System/README.md

 # Uptown-Beverly-Management-System
-Implemented a housing society managment using Java, JavafFX, mySQL and Scene Builder.
+Implemented a real estate managment using Java, JavafFX, mySQL and Scene Builder.

 1. Purpose:
 The purpose of the project is to ease the mechanism of property buying and selling.
 Its scope is